 Describe your contributions to and achievements in family planning.

-Over the last 8 years, my work has focused on research on how to improve access to family planning for the most vulnerable women in South and Southeast Asia.
-I have led large scale quasi-experimental evaluations of reproductive health and family planning voucher programs in Cambodia and Bangladesh, which have informed program scale up in both countries.
-In Nepal and Bangladesh, I have led research on the sexual and reproductive health needs of adolescents, resulting in innovative program design in Nepal and is facilitating policy change in Bangladesh.
-Currently, I co-lead an initiative to improve access to family planning services to over 100,000 female garment workers in Cambodia, through research, improved service delivery and policy change, and the engagement of diverse stakeholders.
+Over the last 8 years, my work has focused on research on how to improve access to family planning for the most vulnerable groups in South and Southeast Asia.
+I have led quasi-experimental evaluations of reproductive health and family planning interventions in Cambodia, Myanmar and Bangladesh, which have informed the scale up of programs.
+In Nepal and Bangladesh, I have led research on adolescent sexual and reproductive health and demographic transitions, enabling innovative policy and program design and implementation.
+Currently, I co-lead an initiative to improve access to family planning services to over 50,000 female garment workers in Cambodia, through implementation science research, improved service delivery, policy advocacy, and the engagement of public and private stakeholders.

 What sparked your passion for family planning?

 I became keenly aware of the multiplicative effects of family planning as I wrote my Ph.D. dissertation on how women’s labor force participation in the developing world was changing their roles as parents and the wellbeing of their families.
 With the focus of my work on women’s empowerment in countries like Cambodia, Nepal, and Bangladesh, I have seen first hand the transformative effect of family planning in promoting healthier families, gender equity and the prosperity of entire nations.

 Give one or two examples of how you display leadership in your family planning work.: